studio24/mac-setup/development-setup.md

 * Tick "Activate command line shortcuts for the selected PHP version"
 * Tick "Also activate shortcut for Composer"
+* Under "Log errors" tick "to screen" to output local errors to screen
 * Select "Save" to restart services

 This installs the following CLI commands (for your current version of PHP):